RESEARCH METHODS AND REFLECTIVE PRACTICE (BLENDED LEARNING) - 2020/1

 All participants must meet the entry criteria for the Programme.
 Completion of pre-course introductory workshops on SurreyLearn.

-Learners will identify a topic of interest and a real issue within their organisation that they wish to address and indicative content includes (Apprentice Learning Outcomes):
+Learners will identify a topic of interest and a real issue within their organisation that they wish to research.
+Indicative content includes:

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide learners with the opportunity to demonstrate the ability to analyse complex, incomplete or contradictory data to present findings in a clear and compelling manner.
-In addition learners will need to develop a comprehensive framework for reflecting on their own practice to identify areas for improvement and to take accountability for actions.
+The assessment strategy is designed to provide learners with the opportunity to demonstrate their understanding and application of the core learning outcomes for the module and the full range of knowledge, skills and behaviours identified above.
+It is designed to provide learners with the opportunity to demonstrate the ability to analyse complex, incomplete or contradictory data to present findings in a clear and compelling manner.

-- This module aims to provide learners with a detailed understanding of the research process and to distinguish between different research methodologies and processes.
-The module will enable learners to undertake independent research to identify and analyse issues in the workplace.
+- This module aims to provide learners with a detailed understanding of the research process and to distinguish between different research methodologies, to enables learners to conduct research independently also provides them with the knowledge, skills and understanding required to develop a research proposal.
+The module will enable learners to understand, assess and apply basic research methodology and design.
+Leaners need to be familiar with the application of different methodologies and how they can be competently used in the business context.
 The module will also foster a sense of personal responsibility and accountability through the development of a mindset of reflective practice.

 |001||Understand the research process to enable them to undertake independent research to identify and analyse issues in the workplace||KC|